Internet DRAFT - draft-smiler-mpls-tp-linear-protection-mib

 DESCRIPTION

-"This object holds the Protection group name wherein
+"This object holds the Protection group index wherein

 this ME included in.
-If this ME is not part of a protection
+If this ME is not part of any protection

-group this value is set to a string of size 0. "
+group then this object contains value 0. "

 ::= { mplsLpsMeConfigEntry 1 }